Only for students of the BA English Language and Culture.

 become acquainted with a number of important (sub)disciplines within linguistics

-learnt about a number of current research methods within linguistics
+learnt about a number of current research methods within (applied) linguistics, experimental linguistics, and digital humanities

 Mode of instruction

-A digital tool assignment written in the form of a research report (30%)
+Part 2: A digital tool assignment written in the form of a research report, to be carried out in pairs

-A digital tool assignment written in the form of a research report
+Part 2: A digital tool assignment written in the form of a research report, to be carried out in pairs (40%)

 Inspection and feedback